weseemahmed/weseemahmed2.github.io/_posts/2019-04-29-logistic-classification.md

-In the Challenger example, there are only 24 observations and the corresponding graph demonstrates the statistical meaning of the observations.
-In the larger datasets, for example Credit Card dataset with 300 observations, it is not so obvious that observations should be interpreted statistically.
+This example has 300 observations, it is not so obvious that observations should be interpreted statistically.

 To illustrate this point, we will split the rows into 14 bins by wage and then calculate the number of observations and the number of defaults in each group.
 The description of the `Credit_risk` dataset shows wage minimum and maximum values.
 Based on these values, the wage bins are defined as: